 At the end of your stay in Cote d’Ivoire, you should check that your visa/resident permit is valid or you will be liable to pay a fine to the Cote d’Ivoire Immigration Service.

 This information is provided as a general guide and is based upon information provided to the high commission by the relevant local authorities and may be subject to change at any time with little or no notice.
-The FCO and the British high commission will not be liable for any inaccuracies in this information.
+The FCDO and the British High Commission will not be liable for any inaccuracies in this information.
 British nationals wishing to obtain any further information must contact the relevant local authority.